V-Sekai/manuals/decisions/20240613-training-dataset-creation-with-csg.md

-# Proposed: Dataset Creation with CSG
+# Draft: Dataset Creation with CSG

 ## The Context